Skip to main content

 Every PFIC gets its own Form 8621 with QEF, MtM, or §1291 — the §1291 path uses the real IRS interest-rate table from 2009 onwards.

-We classify each holding using a domicile + ticker-suffix heuristic during CSV/Plaid ingest.
-You can override the classification per-row before the engine runs.
+We classify each holding using a domicile + ticker-suffix heuristic during CSV/Plaid ingest, and show you each classification before the engine runs (per-row override is in progress).

 For each PFIC you pick the election: Qualified Electing Fund (requires a PFIC AIS from the issuer), Mark-to-Market (only for publicly-traded PFICs), or default §1291.

-Under §1291 the interest charge uses the IRS underpayment rate compounded daily — we use the real quarterly-published rates from 2009 through the current year, not a flat estimate.
+Under §1291 the interest charge uses the IRS underpayment rate — we apply the published IRS rates from 2009 through the current year, not a flat estimate.

 We support up to 25 Form 8621 filings per return.
 Beyond that we aggregate where the regulation allows or refer you out.